mathewbushuru/ProSearchX/docs/README.md

 |
 +-- lib               # re-exporting different libraries preconfigured for the application
 |
-+-- pages             # screens/web pages in the app
++-- providers         # all of the application providers e.g react-router providers
 |
-+-- providers         # all of the application providers
-|
-+-- routes            # routes configuration
++-- routes/pages      # any global routes configuration or pages
 |
 +-- stores            # global state stores
 |